Githubceomichael/axie-infinity-prediction-tool/README.md

 - More

 ## Notes
-Please note that the Python scripts in this repository are intended for personal use and exploration.
-These scripts were created for experimental and educational purposes, and they might not adhere to professional coding standards.
+Please note that the Python script in this repository is intended for personal use and exploration.
+The script was created for experimental and educational purposes, and might not adhere to professional coding standards.

-The Python scripts in this repository were created in 2021 for specific purposes related to Axie Infinity gameplay.
-As of now, they are not actively maintained or used.
+The Python script in this repository was created in 2021 for specific purposes related to Axie Infinity gameplay.
+As of now, it is not actively maintained or used.